kristian/zbtk/README.md

 ### <a id='zbtk-cluster'></a>[`cluster.js`](cluster.js) Cluster Library Name and Attributes

 This tool provides information about clusters of the ZigBee Cluster Library according to its [specification document][C].
-It will map a given Cluster ID to a human-readable name, as well as provide information about the clusters attributes in form of another map, between the Attribute ID and its human-readable name.
+It will map a given Cluster ID to a human-readable name, as well as provide information about the clusters attributes mapping the Attribute ID and its human-readable name.

 #### API Usage